parinfer/parstager/README.md

 _Minimize whitespace diffs when using [Parinfer]._

-Restore the original formatting of functions modified by Parinfer, using git `HEAD`.
+Parstager restores the original formatting of functions modified by Parinfer, using git `HEAD`.

 ```
 parstager src               # 1. clean src/ files of some parinfer changes